An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{Methodology}

-The essence of the $GW$ method and the many variants has already been sketched in \cref{sec:SOTA_GW}.
-Some aspects will be summarized when describing the implementation of \gw into \exciting in \cref{sec:New_Implementation_GW}.
+The essence of the $GW$ method and the many variants has already been outlined in \cref{sec:SOTA_GW}.
+Some aspects will be summarized when describing the implementation of \gw in \exciting, in \cref{sec:New_Implementation_GW}.
 Providing more details on the entire formalism would go beyond the scope of this article.
-Instead, we refer to review articles and books \cite{OnidaRMP2002,ReiningWCMS2018} and the specialized literature.
+Instead, we refer to review articles and books \cite{hybertsen1986electron_correlation,aryasetiawan1998gw,OnidaRMP2002,inkson2012many,martin2016interacting,ReiningWCMS2018}.